DNA Day 2024

 The COPECC center is a member of the Participant Engagement and Cancer Genome Sequencing (PE-CGS) Network part of the Cancer Moonshot InitiativeSM that is intended to accelerate cancer research.
 Our goals are:

-Through our center activities we propose to develop an effective and culturally tailored framework for participant engagement of Hispanic patients for genomic studies that leverages on our expertise conducting studies in this community, our strong genomics platform, our successful community outreach initiatives, and through our extensive experience delivering care for one of the largest Hispanic populations in the country.
+Through our center activities we propose to develop an effective and tailored framework for participant engagement of patients for genomic studies that leverages on our expertise conducting studies in this community, our strong genomics platform, our successful community outreach initiatives, and through our extensive experience delivering care for one of the largest populations in the country.

 DNA DAY 2024 May 29, 2024 On May 29, 2024 our Engagement Optimization Unit (EOU) held “DNA Day”for our participants to hear updates about the